Originally published October 2021

 [6] You may also make a Qualified Business Income (QBI) Deduction when computing Taxable Income

-[5] Transfers of property (such as a home, investments, vehicles, etc.) are not included in this definition and are not considered in preparing a tax return in the year of divorce.
+[7] Transfers of property pursuant to a divorce (such as a home, investments, vehicles, etc.) are not included in this definition and are not considered in preparing a tax return in the year of divorce.

 [9] The tables referenced here are for Ordinary Income only.
 There are separate tables for long-term capital gains and qualified dividends.
 The last dollar of your Ordinary Income determines the rate at which your first dollars of long-term capital gains and qualified dividends are taxed.
 A detailed discussion is beyond the scope of this article.

-[8] Tax credits are very valuable because they reduce your tax liability dollar-for-dollar instead of just lowering your taxable income.
-However, they are subject to many rules and restrictions that mean higher earners are often ineligible to claim these credits.
+[10] Tax credits are very valuable because they reduce your tax liability dollar-for-dollar instead of just lowering your taxable income.
+However, they are subject to many rules and restrictions that often make higher earners ineligible to claim them.
 These credits might include: